karaoc/dayz.test/Setting-up-Admin-Permissions-and-Tools.md

 **PICTURE HERE**

+Now Remember this player ID and go to :

+"`YourDayZServer\Profile(or config)\PermissionFramework\Players\`"

-Now Remember this player ID and go to "`YourDayZServer\Profile(or config)\PermissionFramework\Players\`" you should see one or multiple files with players ids.
+You should see one or multiple files with players ids.
 Open the file with the player ID you saw in the logs.
 You should have something similar :

 **PICTURE HERE**